ZebraMilk/battleship/README.md

 Interesting observation:

-when accessing a property on an object,
+When accessing a property on an object,

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide: